apitrace/apitrace/README.markdown

  * `--ppd` record pixels drawn for each draw call.

-The results from this can then be read by hand or analysed with a script.
+The results from these can then be read by hand or analyzed with a script.

 `scripts/profileshader.py` will read the profile results and format them into a table which displays profiling results per shader.